-Erase shallow scratches with an artist brush and a small vial of matching body paint.
-These can be purchased for fairly cheap at most car dealerships.
-You may be able to pop out small dents and dings with inexpensive at-home repair kits.
-Make sure you read the instructions or watch an instructional video before you attempt to use these tools, using them incorrectly can sometimes make matters worse.
+You can erase shallow scratches with an artist brush and a small vial of matching body paint, which you can purchase fairly cheap at most dealerships.
+You may also be able to pop out small dents and dings with inexpensive at-home repair kits.
+Make sure you read the instructions or watch an instructional video before you attempt to use these tools, as using them incorrectly can sometimes make matters worse.

-Last but not least, don’t forget the air freshener!
+Last but not least, don’t forget the air freshener.
 Scent-marketing is a very real thing, and studies show that the “new car smell” increases sales of vehicles.
-Dealer Marketing Magazine explains, “The sense of smell, which is directly linked to emotion and memory, has the ability to elicit powerful reactions.
-Appealing to customers’ sense of smell creates sales opportunities by putting them in the buying mood.”

-Many people chose to advertise through social networking sites, but this isn’t always the best avenue when selling a high ticket item such as an automobile.
-The problem with social media advertising is it targets a large audience, which makes weeding out serious buyers difficult.
-You may get tons of messages asking if you’ll trade or accept a small percentage of your asking price...at 2 am.
+Many people advertise on social networking sites, but this isn’t always the best avenue when you're selling a high-ticket item such as an automobile.
+The problem with social media advertising is that it targets a large audience, which makes it difficult to weed out unserious buyers.
+You may get tons of messages asking if you’ll trade or accept a small percentage of your asking price — maybe even at 2 a.m.
 Not cool.

-Choosing an online marketplace specifically geared towards selling cars privately is usually your best bet.
+Choosing an online marketplace specifically geared towards selling cars privately is likely your best bet.
 Generally, people who browse these websites are in the market to buy a vehicle at that moment and are less likely to waste your time.
-Some of these online marketplaces charge a fee to post ads, this can range from $20 to upwards of $100 for “premium” features which claim to boost your ad to the top listings.
+Some of these online marketplaces charge a fee to post ads; this can range from $20 to upwards of $100 for “premium” features that claim to boost your ad to the top of the listings.